-What Does It Mean If Your Ex Watches Your Instagram Story?
+Here’s Exactly What It Means When Your Ex Watches Your Instagram Stories

 There is only one logical reason to ever post an Instagram story: to see who actually watches it.

 One of my exes from seven years ago does not even follow me on Instagram, but views every single one of my stories.
 Weird, right?

 And when my most recent ex — the one who swept me off my feet and just as quickly broke up with me without reason — started watching my stories, too, I couldn't help but wonder, does this mean anything?

 I mean, I never watch my ex's stories.
 I don't need to know who they are dating or what they eat for brunch.
 So why do they do it?

 In my head, everything means something, and usually, it all boils down to: This person is obsessed with me.
 It would be so convenient if, each time a new crush or ghost from my past liked one of my tweets, statuses, pictures, or watched a video, it meant that they were still in love with me.

 Personally, I think that if an ex watches your stories, they are either 100 percent still in to you or completely over you.

 But to really get to the bottom of it, I decided to ask a dating expert and some men for their opinions.

 The dating expert